Independent price comparison

 Lab test price comparison: key takeaways

-Across eight leading online lab testing services โ€” LabReqs (SchoolTiters.com), DirectLabs, HealthLabs, Ulta Lab Tests, Jason Health, RequestATest, Walk-In Lab, and Accesa Labs โ€” here is how prices and coverage compare as of May 2026:
+Across eight leading online lab testing services β€” LabReqs (SchoolTiters.com), DirectLabs, HealthLabs, Ulta Lab Tests, Jason Health, RequestATest, Walk-In Lab, and Accesa Labs β€” prices and coverage vary by test category.
+No single service is cheapest on everything.
+Here is how they compare as of May 2026:

-• Cheapest titers: LabReqs offers the lowest price on the Hepatitis B titer ($38.88), Varicella titer ($49.99), and individual Measles, Mumps, and Rubella titers, plus the lowest full Immunity Panel (Hep B + MMR + Varicella) at $139 versus Walk-In Lab's $155.
+• Cheapest titers: LabReqs offers the lowest price on the Hepatitis B titer ($38.88), Varicella titer ($46.99), and individual Measles, Mumps, and Rubella titers, plus the lowest full Immunity Panel (Hep B + MMR + Varicella) at $136 versus Walk-In Lab's $155.

-• Only service for those under 18: LabReqs (SchoolTiters.com) is the only service in this comparison that offers titer testing for people under 18 โ€” every other portal restricts titer testing to adults 18 and older.
+• Only service for those under 18: LabReqs (SchoolTiters.com) is the only service in this comparison that offers titer testing for people under 18 β€” every other portal restricts titer testing to adults 18 and older.

 • No doctor or insurance needed: All eight services let you order most tests online without a doctor's visit, with samples drawn at LabCorp or Quest patient service centers.